 We start making and receiving phone calls as news of my father's death spread.
 My phone rang late Sunday afternoon and I thought it was a relative or friend calling to offer sympathy.

-It turns out I just want 10 free tickets to some comedy club.
-I had gone there on a singles outing a year ago and apparently filled out some contest form.
-So the day my father's day, I finally win something.
+It turns out I just won 20 free tickers to some comedy club after apparently filling out some contest form.
+So on the day my father died, I finally win something.

 After coming out of the funeral parlor, my sister got a call from some stupid sow at the Medical Examiner's Officer.
 It seems that since my father's death was apparently caused by a fall, they had taken his body and now we have to go to a morgue in a godawful section of Brooklyn and ID him, like an episode of Law and Order.